mecks52/openhab2-dyson475/README.md

 Feel free to write me a message or post into the related topic at the openHAB forum:
 https://community.openhab.org/t/integrate-dyson-pure-cool-link/40416
 There is also the possibility to open an issue here on github.
 If someone created an additional language sitemap, feel free to start a merge request or send a mail and I will integrate it into the repository.

+## openhab2 Versions before 2.4
+With 2.4 the new mqtt 2 binding was introduced.
+If you are running the old binding, you need the release v1 of this scripts (you find it under releases).